2024.05.10

 The first group is ILLIT, born from the audition program "R U NEXT?" that aired last year.

-Affiliated with HYBE's BELIFT LAB, ILLIT is positioned as the sister group of ENHYPEN, which also comes from the same agency's audition.
+Affiliated with HYBE's BELIFT LAB, ILLIT is positioned as the sister group of ENHYPEN, which also hails from the same agency's audition.
 However, as you can see from this promotional photo, it feels more fitting to say they are the sister group of HYBE's senior group, NewJeans.

 This is likely a concept that could only be expressed because Min Hee-jin, the producer of NewJeans, was not involved.